Ukrainian Premier League: Season's format and regulations

 Season regulations are one of the two most important documents (other being the competition calendar) that are adopted by the Premier League prior to each season.

 The Premier League directly organizes and conducts competitions among member clubs.
 Competitions are conducted on the principle of "Fair play" and according to the competition calendar which is approved by the Premier League General Assembly and the FFU Executive Committee 30 days before start of competitions.
 Until 2019 all advertisement, commercial rights and rights on TV and radio broadcasting of games of championship and cup belong to the club that hosts them (the Super Cup of Ukraine and the "Gold game").
 All advertisement, commercial rights and rights on TV and radio broadcasting of the game of Super Cup and the "Gold game".
 Before 2014 Premier League was also administering some rounds of the Ukrainian Cup (round of 8, quarterfinals, and semifinals).
 The earlier rounds were administered by the Professional League and the final by the Federation.
 Since 2014 the organization of Ukrainian Cup competitions in full belongs exclusively to the Federation.

 There are currently 12 club members of the league.
 All participants get approved by the Premier League General Assembly.
 Each club fields each team for senior competitions, and competitions for under 21 and under 19 teams (three teams).
 A club is required to have a stadium (registered with FFU) and an education and training facility (or center).
 A club is also obligated to finance its own youth sports institution and a complex scientific-methodical group as well as to own and finance a number of youth teams.
-A Premier League club needs to ensure participation of at least four youth teams (ages groups between 14 and 17) in the Youth Football League of Ukraine.
+A Premier League club needs to ensure the participation of at least four youth teams (ages groups between 14 and 17) in the Youth Football League of Ukraine.
 A club cannot field more than one team for a certain competition.